-T 29.
-On-tree Fruit Count/ Tree Count the number of on-tree fruit remaining on each representative sample tree that are damaged by insured causes (refer to exhibit 8 for minimum sample requirements) to the extent they are not marketable.
+29. On-tree Fruit Count/ Tree Record the average number of on-tree fruit remaining on each representative sample tree that are 100 percent damaged by insured causes (refer to exhibit 8 for minimum sample requirements) to the extent they are not marketable (for fruit insured as juice and late season oranges (fresh)) and that do not grade as fresh (for fruit insured as fresh excluding late season oranges).
 Include in the fruit counts immature fruit damaged by insured causes.
 For fruit insured as fresh excluding late-season oranges, include all fruit that are not marketable as fresh only if the fruit will not be marketed for juice or other products for human consumption.
-Do not include marketable fruit because such fruit will be included in section III or section IV as applicable.
 Do not include fruit that will be harvested as juice or fresh because such fruit will be included in section III or section IV as applicable.
-Divide the total number of fruit for all sample trees by the number of trees sampled to determine the average number of fruit remaining per tree (refer to Section I above and Par 22 B for instructions on appraising fruit on the ground).
+Any citrus fruit damaged due to uninsured causes or that are undamaged are: (a) considered production to count; (b) entered on a separate line in Section 2 on the worksheet;" (c) counted as "On-tree Fruit"; and (d) not counted as "Boxes Lost" in column 37.
+Divide the total number of damaged and undamaged fruit for all sample trees by the number of trees sampled to determine the average number of fruit remaining per tree (refer to Section I above and paragraph 22B for instructions on appraising fruit on the ground).
 MAKE NO ENTRY, if all the fruit will be marketed as fresh, juice or other products for human consumption and also refer to items 33-34 below.
 If ALL fruit have been harvested from the trees, enter the statement "No unharvested production" in items 31 - 34, complete item 38, and MAKE NO OTHER ENTRIES in this section.
-30. Boxes Lost Per Tree Divide item 29 by item 28 to determine the number of boxes lost per tree.
+30. Boxes Per Tree Divide item 29 by item 28 to determine the boxes per tree.
+Enter fruit damaged by uninsured causes and undamaged fruit on separate lines.
 31 - 34.
 In items 31 - 34, for damage due to hurricane, tornado and excess wind, if the trees are not harvested, enter "trees not harvested."
 If all fruit have been harvested, enter "no unharvested fruit."
 If trees have been harvested but some fruit remain on the trees, enter a description of the disposition of the ontree fruit, the disposition of harvested fruit, and enter a reference to Sections III and IV of the Adjuster's Citrus Worksheet.
 Use this space or a Special Report to explain any unusual circumstances and attach the Special Report to the worksheet.
 Otherwise, MAKE NO ENTRIES.
-35. % Damage Make NO ENTRY for late-season oranges marketable as fresh or juice. (a) Enter "0.0" for Zero Percent Damage for fruit damaged by uninsured causes of loss. (b) Enter "1.000" for One Hundred Percent Damage: (1) when all fruit are damaged by insured causes to the extent they are not marketable for human consumption; (2) when fruit insured as fresh are not marketable as fresh and will not be marketed as juice or other products for human consumption; and (3) for hurricane or tornado when the fruit are washed or blown away.